BjornW/Vuurtoren/README.md

 Vuurtoren is a set of quick 'n dirty PHP scripts to assist in testing websites with [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 _Keep in mind these scripts were developed for my own purpose.
-I only share this scripts so others (including myself) may learn from it.
+I only share these scripts so others (including myself) may learn from it.
-Pull request and issues are welcomed but do not assume these scripts will be maintained._
+Pull requests and issues are welcomed but do not assume these scripts will be maintained._

 ## Installation and use ##
 0. Install PHP CLI (at least 7.2.17)